Title 807 | Chapter 005 | Regulation 078REG

 (b)

-Allows seven (7) days for the Attorney General to file its statement as required by 807 KAR 5:001, Section 8(9)(b) or notify the commission in writing that the Attorney General will not participate in the proceeding, and
+Allows seven (7) days for the Attorney General to file a written statement that the Attorney General, or the Attorney General's authorized agent, possesses the facilities to receive electronic transmissionsits statement as required by 807 KAR 5:001, Section 8(9)(b) or notify the commission in writing that the Attorney General will not participate in the proceeding;, and

 (c)

-Allows seven (7) days to file comments regarding the cooperative's application and whether it should be accepted for filing pursuant to this regulation or treated as an application file pursuant to 807 KAR 5:001, Section 16.
+Allows seven (7) days to file comments regarding the cooperative's application and whether or not it should be accepted for filing pursuant to this administrative regulation or treated as an application file pursuant to 807 KAR 5:001, Section 16.

 (2)